Official Closing of the IYC held in Doha at the Second World Summit for Social Development (WSSD2)

 Together, we can leverage the power of cooperation to build a fairer, more sustainable world.

-UN hosts soft launch event for 2025 International Year Of Cooperatives
+UN Soft Launch Event for 2025 International Year Of Cooperatives

 The United Nations Department of Economic and Social Affairs (UNDESA) and the Committee for the Promotion and Advancement of Cooperatives (COPAC) held a soft launch event for the 2025 International Year of Cooperatives on July 9 at the UN Headquarters in New York.
 The event brought together representatives from various countries, cooperative organizations, and UN agencies to discuss the role of cooperatives in sustainable development and the plans for celebrating the International Year.